Global recession fears grow as manufacturing shrinks across Asia

 RECESSION FEARS

-The trade conflict between China and the United States suddenly escalated last month when US President Donald Trump raised tariffs on hundreds of billions of Chinese imports to 25 per cent from 10 per cent and threatened levies on all Chinese goods.
+The trade conflict between China and the United States suddenly escalated last month when Trump raised tariffs on hundreds of billions of Chinese imports to 25per cent from 10per cent and threatened levies on all Chinese goods.

 "We take this seriously.
 It means that the trade war has not only become a technology war but also a broad-based business war.
-There will be more retaliation actions from China, especially for the technology sector," said Iris Pang, Greater China economist at ING.
+There will be more retaliation actions from China, especially for the technology sector," Iris Pang, Greater China economist at ING, said, adding that the tensions over Taiwan were a background worry rather than a pressing concern.

-"On military war with respect to Taiwan, we believe that this is a bit distant.
-But we are not dismissing the warnings of war out of hand."

-Washington's new tariff threats against Mexico last week also contributed to global recession fears, with stock markets tumbling around the world.
-The 10-year US Treasuries yield fell to 2.121 per cent, a nadir last seen in September 2017.